EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/lux_gpu.md

 They default to `identity`, meaning that nothing is moved from CPU to GPU.
-Function `gpu_device()` from package `MLDataDevices` can be used instead for teh standard GPU device.
+Function `gpu_device()` from package `MLDataDevices` can be used instead for the standard GPU device.

 Hence specify
 - `gdevs = (; gdev_M=gpu_device(), gdev_P=gpu_device())`: to move both ML model and PBM to GPU